RedaGrace/Predicting-Taxi-Gratuities-in-New-York-City/README.md

    * Identify key tasks, milestones, and stakeholders

  - Python notebooks for each stage of the PACE strategy.

+ - Executive summary which will keep our teammates at Automatidata informed of our progress.

 **Note**: The story, all names, characters, and incidents portrayed in this project are fictitious.
 No identification with actual persons (living or deceased) is intended or should be inferred.
 And, the data shared in this project has been created for pedagogical purposes.